The work you don’t see……

 Time spent practising

-A good face painter makes designs seem effortless but a reputable face painter puts lots of time into improving and trying new designs.
-Here at Face Ace, the creative juices are always flowing.
+However this isn’t because it is effortless – the opposite is true.
+A reputable face painter puts lots of time into improving and Here at Face Ace, the creative juices are always flowing.

 I love to expand my kit with new paints, glitter and gems.